zentrocdot/ComfyUI-Simple_QR_Codes/README.md

 ## Preface

-<p align="justify">A distinction must be made between the terms node
+<p align="justify">A distinction must be made between the terms node and
-and node.
+node.
 In the Comfy registry there is a node registered.
 In this case this is the <code>ComfyUI-Simple_QR_Codes</code> node.
-Such a node can be installed using the ComfyUI Manager or using a terminal window and cloning the node to the correct directory.
-In case of my registered node, there are five different nodes are contained which can be used in a workflow.</p>
+Such a node can be installed using the ComfyUI Manager or using a terminal window and cloning the node to the correct directory <code>custom_nodes</code>.
+In case of my registered node, there are seven different nodes are contained which can be used in a workflow.</p>

 ## Get Started

+<p align="justify">The word QR Code is a registered trademark of the
+DENSO WAVE INCORPORATED in Japan and other countries.
+The trademark refers primarily to the word QR Code.
+However, it should be noted that the trademark must also refer to the encoding and decoding, otherwise the benefits of the QR code would be diluted.
+Nevertheless the created QR Code images can be used private as well as commercial free of charge.</p>

 <p align="justify">For the QR code generation one can use the Python
 module <code>qrcode</code> or the Python module <code>segno</code>.
 I make use of both of them.
-However, I now prefer the use of the Python module segno for generating QR codes.
-The focus for further development is on this segno based node</p>
+In terms of regulations, I have to say that I have not checked that both Python modules comply with the published QR code standards.</p>

 # Segno Based